 Magnolia

-Magnolia Name Meaning: Origins and Significance
+Magnolia Name Meaning: Origins & Significance

-Magnolia Name Origin and History
+Magnolia Name Origin & History

 Popularity of the Name Magnolia

 If ya’re considering the name Magnolia for yar baby girl, ya might be wondering how popular it is.
-According to the latest data available, Magnolia is a unique and uncommon name, but it’s steadily gaining in popularity.
+According to the latest data available, Magnolia is a unique & uncommon name, but it’s steadily gaining in popularity.

 In the United States, Magnolia was the 182nd most popular baby girl name in 2023, according to BabyCenter user data.
 This represents a drop of 16 spots from the previous year, but it’s still a relatively high ranking for such a distinctive name.